rsyslog/rsyslog/source/property_replacer.rst

 The contents of the MSGID field from IETF draft draft-ietf-syslog-protocol

-**parsesuccess**

-This returns the status of the **last** called higher level parser, like mmjsonparse.
-A higher level parser parses the actual message for additional structured data and maintains an extra property table while doing so (this is often referred to as "cee data" because the idea was originally rooted in the cee effort, only (but has been extended since then).
-Note that higher level parsers must explicitely support (and set) this property.
-So, depending on the parser, it may not be set correctly.
-If the parser properly supports it, the value "OK" means that parsing was successfull, while "FAIL" means the parser could not successfully obtain any data.
-Failure state is not necessarily an error.
-For example, it may simple indicate that the cee-enhanced syslog parser (mmjsonparse) did not detect cee-enhanced format, what can be totally valid.
-Using this property, further processing of the message can be directed based on this parsing outcome.
-If no parser has been called at the time this property is accessed, it will contain "FAIL".
-**This property is available since version 6.3.8.**

 **inputname**

 The name of the input module that generated the message (e.g.